ugneokmanaite/ugneokmanaite/README.md

 <i>A little about me</i>:

-:sparkles I am currently in my last stages of my Engineering Management MSc degree, putting my adaptability skills into practice and entering the world of Tech!
+:sparkles: I am currently in my last stages of my Engineering Management MSc degree, putting my adaptability skills into practice and entering the world of Tech!
 I love travelling, exploring different cultures and trying new cuisines.
-When I'm not working on my dissertation or full-time DevOps training I enjoy yoga, playing squash & hiking :sparkles
+When I'm not working on my dissertation or full-time DevOps training I enjoy yoga, playing squash & hiking :sparkles: